jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-concerning-privacy?.md

 Settings:
 - Ghostery
     * version 5.0.0
-    * "block all" and nothing whitelisted.
+    * "Block all", and nothing whitelisted.
 - HTTPSB
     * version 0.6.6
     * Out of the box settings.